aws-samples/busy-engineers-encryption-sdk/docs/environment-setup.rst

             PATH=$PWD/apache-maven-3.5.2/bin:$PATH
             echo "PATH=$PWD/apache-maven-3.5.2/bin:$PATH" >> ~/.bash_profile

-        At this point you should have a Linux system that can deploy the example application with the instructions below.
+        At this point you should have a Linux system that can deploy the example application with the instructions in :ref:`Exercise 0`.

         To edit files, the ``nano`` editor is built-in.
 You can also install or use another editor of your choice, such as ``vim`` or ``emacs``.